• Skip to primary navigation

 Braided sweet bread

-There is nothing better than the aroma of a beautiful loaf of homemade bread baking in your oven.
+Nothing is better than the aroma of a beautiful loaf of homemade bread baking in your oven.
+And, I find it hard to find recipes with nutmeg, and that is what this bread is all about.

 You might know this bread as Sweet Easter Bread or German Sweet Bread.
-The original recipe that I found in the '70s is called Sweet Nut Braid.
-No matter what this is delicious throughout the year.
+The original recipe I found in the ’70s is called Sweet Nut Braid.
+No matter what, this is delicious throughout the year.

 • The ingredient list is full of pantry staples, so there is nothing fancy you need to buy.